Set up Jira Software Cloud

 Once you start referencing issues in your development work, you’ll get the following benefits:

-Issues referenced in development work will have a Development panel, which you’ll see when you open it.
-The panel shows the status of branches, commits, and pull requests related to the issue.
+Issues referenced in development work will have a Development panel, which you’ll see in the Details section on the issue.
+The panel shows the status of branches, commits, pull requests, and builds related to the issue.

 Learn more about the development panel